-Commonly called Rockwool, which is a brand name, stonewool is basically a rock melted and spun in something that looks like a cotton candy spinner.
-The final product provides an excellent water to oxygen ratio to allow your plants to thrive.
+Commonly called by the brand name Rockwool, stonewool is basically a rock melted and spun in something that looks like a cotton candy spinner.
+The final product provides an excellent water to oxygen ratio, which allows your plants to thrive.

 Stonewool is compatible with run to waste, hand watering, drip irrigation, and flood-and-drain.

 Perlite is another grow media that is best used in conjunction with another media.
-It works great for orchids, but for the majority of crops it’s best as an additive.
-This material is made of of quartz sand, heated until it expands and puffs out..
-Kind of like puffed rice.
+It works great for orchids, but for the majority of crops, it’s best as an additive.
+This material is made of quartz sand that is heated until it expands and puffs out.
+It looks kind of like puffed rice.

 Used alone, like with orchids, we like to hand water and allow the container to rest in a dish of the nutrient solution.
 The perlite is excellent at wicking up the nutrient solution.
 Mixed with other media, perlite works well with hand watering, drip irrigation, and drain to waste.